Mother and Daughter Arrested for Illegal Butt Injections in Texas

-A mother and daughter in Texas were arrested for performing illegal butt injections without a medical license.
-They were caught in a sting operation where they planned to charge $6,000 for the service.
+A mother and daughter who were arrested in an undercover sting operation in Texas earlier this week face charges for allegedly illegally administering butt injections to paying clients.

-The injectables they used were described as an unlabeled brown liquid, and they were not even sure what was in it.
-The women were charged with practicing medicine without a license and were arrested separately.
+The arrests of Consuelo Dal Bo and her daughter Isabella Dal Bo, who are not licensed to practice medicine, took place in Cypress, Texas, as part of an undercover operation conducted by the Houston Police Department, the Food and Drug Administration (FDA) and Homeland Security Investigations, Consuelo, 56, and Isabella, 18, are both charged with misdemeanors for allegedly unlawfully practicing medicine on paying clients.
+Consuelo also faces an additional charge related to allegedly attempting to administer Xanax to an undercover officer ahead of a procedure,According to court documents, “The women were planning to inject an unlabeled brown liquid” into an undercover officer’s butt for $6,000, Fox 26 reporte

-Mother Daughter Illegal Butt Injections Texas Sting Operation Medical Expertise Arrest Charge Unlabeled Brown Liquid Practicing Medicine Without A License
+Mother Daughter Arrested Illegal Butt Injections Texas Undercover Sting Operation Houston Police Department FDA Homeland Security Investigations Unlawfully Practicing Medicine Xanax Undercover Officer

 United States Latest News, United States Headlines